pandafulmanda/nodebots-lights-talk/README.md

-# A demo of using sockets and Ardunios!
+# A demo of using sockets and Arduinos!

 1. npm install --save johnny-five
   1. Play around!